 The foundation of money transfer startups’ PR pitch centers on a relatively intuitive concept concerning the role of banks: they are massive institutions with bureaucratic cultures, subpar customer service, and outdated digital capabilities.
 Consequently, it’s only a matter of time before banks are displaced from the cross-border money transfer industry.
 Ironically, this premise holds.
 A typical bank is notably behind in service quality and pricing compared to the leading fintech startups.
-Furthermore, most banks don’t consider a money transfer business to be strategic.
+Furthermore, most banks don’t consider a money transfer business strategic.

 Since the publication of “Bitcoin: A Peer-to-Peer Electronic Cash System” in 2008, international money transfers, although constituting a smaller portion of cross-border payments, have emerged as one of the most promising use cases for crypto.